vantage-sh/docs.vantage.sh/docs/network_flow_reports.md

 ### Example 3: Examine Public Traffic

 When monitoring network costs, analyzing public traffic can reveal significant insights about where your traffic is going when it reaches the public internet.
 By analyzing destination details, you can ensure that traffic taking the correct path or is only going to trusted and necessary endpoints.
 In the pre-provided public traffic report, the **Destination Hostname** grouping/column provides a human-readable format of the destination, helping you quickly identify known destination services or endpoints.
 Vantage identifies hostnames using a reverse DNS lookup, or when vendors publish static IP address ranges, such as with Datadog, can associate these IPs with the name of the service.
 The **Destination Address** provides the exact IP address, which is useful for detailed analysis to ensure traffic is reaching the intended destinations.

 Examine this report to understand which resources are generating public traffic and where that traffic is going.
-Consider whether you might use alternative service, like AWS [Direct Connect](https://aws.amazon.com/directconnect/), [CloudFront](https://aws.amazon.com/cloudfront/), or [PrivateLink](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/aws-privatelink.html), to optimize data transfer and reduce costs.
+Consider whether you might use alternative services, like AWS [Direct Connect](https://aws.amazon.com/directconnect/), [CloudFront](https://aws.amazon.com/cloudfront/), or [PrivateLink](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/aws-privatelink.html), to optimize data transfer and reduce costs.